pluwum/pms/src/docs/NOTES.md

 -   Dockerize the application
 -   Swap database engine for postgres.
 -   Additional validation for bookings
--   Validation for user endpoints
+-   payload input Validation for user endpoints
--   Unit tests for the service logic in \*.service.ts files
+-   Unit tests for the service logic in `\*.service.ts` files
 -   Integration tests covering more edge cases.
 Currently even the validations rules are not tested.
 -   Provide commands to generate seed data.
 -   Limit the number of bookings a standard user is able to make on a given day.